couchbaselabs/docs-ng/content/couchbase-manual-2.1/using-the-rest-api.markdown

 ### Increasing the Memory Quota for a Bucket

-Increasing a bucket's ramQuotaMB from the current level.
-Note, the system will not let you decrease the ramQuotaMB for a couchbase bucket type and memcached bucket types will be flushed when the ramQuotaMB is changed:
+You can increase and decrease a bucket's ramQuotaMB from its current level.
+However, while increasing will do no harm, decreasing should be done with proper sizing.
+Decreasing the bucket's ramQuotaMB lowers the watermark, and some items may be unexpectedly ejected if the ramQuotaMB is set too low.

 As of 1.6.0, there are some known issues with changing the ramQuotaMB for memcached bucket types.